 The Australian Government works with governments in the Asia-Pacific region to improve their standards of forest management and combat illegal logging while also supporting the trade in legally harvested timber and timber products.
-The Department of Agriculture and Water Resources collaborates with Australia's regional neighbours to shape and manage these and other key forestry matters through bilateral and multilateral forums.
+The Department of Agriculture collaborates with Australia's regional neighbours to shape and manage these and other key forestry matters through bilateral and multilateral forums.

 Australia works closely with a number of countries to ensure the global forestry and forest management objectives - as agreed through the United Nations Forum on Forests - are achieved, including:

 Australia and Papua New Guinea signed a new memorandum of understanding in December 2014.
 The aim of the memorandum of understanding is to encourage greater cooperation in relation to:

 - Promoting an understanding of each Partner’s national forestry policy and legislative frameworks